Motivation for PLRsearch¶

-Network providers are interested in throughput a device can sustain.
+Network providers are interested in throughput a system can sustain.

 RFC 2544 assumes loss ratio is given by a deterministic function of offered load.
-But NFV software devices are not deterministic (enough).
-This leads for deterministic algorithms (such as MLRsearch with single trial) to return results, which when repeated show relatively high standard deviation, thus making it harder to tell what “the throughput” actually is.
+But NFV software systems are not deterministic enough.
+This makes deterministic algorithms (such as binary search per RFC 2544 and MLRsearch with single trial) to return results, which when repeated show relatively high standard deviation, thus making it harder to tell what “the throughput” actually is.

 We need another algorithm, which takes this indeterminism into account.

 Detailed description of the PLRsearch algorithm is included in the IETF draft draft-vpolak-bmwg-plrsearch-02 that is in the process of being standardized in the IETF Benchmarking Methodology Working Group (BMWG).

 The rest of this page assumes the reader is familiar with the following terms defined in the IETF draft:

 Duration Independent System